jonpetersen/shch/site/content/routes/_index.md

   anchor: route2
   heading: Route 2 (off road) - Blackdown via Chiddingfold, Shillinglee and Upper Vann (3 1/2 to 4 hours)
   description: >
     This route of around 22 miles (35km) starts by leaving Hambledon on a back road to Chiddingfold where you can get used to your bike.
-Then heads up Blackdown for some of the best views in the South of England, before heading down to the quintessential English village of Lurgashall and the Noah's Ark pub.
+Then heads up Blackdown for some of the best views in the South of England, before heading down to the quintessential English village of Lurgashall and the **[Noah's Ark pub](https://www.noahsarkinn.co.uk)**.
 From there we'll head north through woodland through Shillinglee.
 Finally we'll climb up to the hidden hamlet of Upper Vann to return to Hambledon.
 Around 70% of the route is off-road and the total ascent is 611m.
 route3:
   anchor: route3
   heading: Route 3 (off road) - Devil's Punchbowl via Witley, Thursley and Hankley Commons, Chiddingfold, Dunsfold and Upper Vann (4 to 5 hours)